5 Common Reasons Your Gutters Runneth Over

 3. Undersized Gutters

-Small or insufficient gutters could lead to water overflow because they can’t handle the water volume.
+Problem: Small or insufficient gutters that can’t handle the water volume can lead to overflow.
 If you suspect undersized gutters are to blame, contact a roofing or gutter pro in your area to assess the size and quantity of your gutters.

 “The most common gutter size is the 5-inch gutter,” says Jose Figueroa, Angi Expert Review Board member.
 “This size works well for ranches, small to mid-sized homes, and areas with less rain.
 But if you live in a rainy area or have a larger home with a large or steep roof, we always recommend the 6-inch gutters to our customers.”